Plain writing is now the law, not just a recommendation or preference.

 - Cool trick: Use Word’s Readability Statistics feature [part of Spelling & Grammar check] to measure progress as you edit.
 Try to make your reading ease number go up and your grade level go down.
 Short words, sentences, and paragraphs improve your numbers.
 So does active voice.

 - Use bullets or numbered lists.
 This makes the document easier to scan and read.
-And don’t reserve these tools only for long lists: One sentence and two bullets is much easier to read than three sentences.
+Don’t reserve these tools only for long lists.
+One sentence and two bullets is much easier to read than three sentences.

 - Use clear headlines and subheads.
 Questions, especially those with pronouns, are particularly effective. [“How do I apply for Medicaid?”]